Managing the Mold Maze: Updated Techniques to Improve Outcomes with Chronically Ill Patients

 2. Understand the pathophysiology of mold toxin illness including its connection with the cell danger response, mitochondrial dysfunction, and many of the oxidative/toxic/inflammatory markers that we see in these patients.

-3. Recognize the findings on both an organic acid test and a MycoTOX screen that should help with the diagnosis.
+3. Recognize the findings on both an Organic Acids Test (OAT) and a MycoTOX screen that should help with the diagnosis.

 4. Understand the principles of mold toxin treatment using all the tools we currently have available.